Rondo (series)

 The Rondo series is a children's fantasy novel trilogy written by Jennifer Rowe under the pen name Emily Rodda.

 The Key to Rondo

 The Key to Rondo is the first book of the Rondo trilogy.

 Plot

-After Leo's Great Aunt Bethany dies, Leo receives a family heirloom - an elaborate music box.
+After Leo's Great Aunt Bethany dies, Leo receives a family heirloom - an elaborate and fancy music box.
 There are four rules to the box: